UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 ## Experiment Results and Analysis
 We first present our quantitive results on the ImageNet validation set with Resnet50 backbone.
 As shown in Table 1, our pipeline reach 66.60% for ground truth localization accuracy.
 Considering VL-Score is a zero shot localization method, it still achieves comparative ground truth accuracy to state of the art weakly supervised object localization methods, and outperforms some of them.
 High ground truth accuracy suggests that 1) the features maps in the last layer of CLIP's CNN image encoder captures the structure the main objects in an image; and 2) the cosine similarity between the feature masked image's embedding and the label's embedding serves as a good proxy for measuring the contribution of the feature map to the prediction of that label.

 On the other hand, the top-1 and top-5 localization accuracy are significantly lower.
 While the top-5 accuracy still outperforms the vanilla CAM method, the top-1 accuracy is lower than CAM.
 This is due to the fact the zero-shot classification accuracy of the Resnet50 model on ImageNet is significantly than the WSOL models directly trained on ImageNet.
-The issue may be alleviated by using more accurate pre-trained image encoders from CLIP, such as Resnet101, Resnet50x4, Resnet50x16.
-Due to our computational resources, we only evaluated the Resnet101 architecture, which shows better top-1 and top-5 localization accuracy than Resnet50 in some settings, as shown in Table 2.
+The issue may be alleviated by using more accurate pre-trained image encoders from CLIP, such as Resnet101, Resnet50x4, and Resnet50x16.
+Due to limited computational resources, we only evaluated the Resnet101 architecture, which shows better top-1 and top-5 localization accuracy than Resnet50 in some settings, as shown in Table 2.
 Another common approach in localization models is to use two prediction heads: one for bounding box prediction, and the other for classification prediction.
 We may utilize Resnet50 for fast bounding box prediction and another pre-trained backend from CLIP for classificaion results.
-However, this is not as similar as classical localization definition.
-Classical localization task predicts both classification and localization result.
 It is noteworthy that despite Resnet50's low classification accuracy, the intermediate features are able to capture the shape of objects from novel categories.

 | Method                | Backbone |  GT-known Loc | Top-5 Loc        | Top-1 Loc        |